chill-uk/unraid-uasp-fix/README.md

 Or you can manually copy the files into the boot folder (keeping the same folder structure as the repo).

-Now we need to modify the "/boot/config/rules.d/60-persistent-storage.rules" to add our USB controller ID.
+Now we need to modify the "/boot/config/rules.d/60-persistent-storage.rules" file to add our USB controller ID.

 ```bash
 nano /boot/config/rules.d/60-persistent-storage.rules